Tritlo/OllamaHoles/README.md

 ```

 5. Enjoy!
 If you want to change the underlying model, make sure to pass the model name via the plugin arguments (see example)

+## OpenAI and Gemini backends

+The plugin now supports using the OpenAI API and Gemini APIs to generate valid hole fits.
+Simply set the backend flag `-fplugin-opt=GHC.Plugin.OllamaHoles:backend=openai`,
+or `-fplugin-opt=GHC.Plugin.OllamaHoles:backend=gemini`, and make sure that
+you have the `OPENAI_API_KEY` or `GEMINI_API_KEY` set in your environment.

+To use with any other OpenAI compatible api (like groq or OpenRouter), simply set
+`-fplugin-opt=GHC.Plugin.OllamaHoles:backend=openai`,
+and
+`-fplugin-opt=GHC.Plugin.OllamaHoles:openai_base_url=https://api.groq.com/openai`,
+`-fplugin-opt=GHC.Plugin.OllamaHoles:openai_key_name=GROQ_API_KEY`,